New Student FAQ

 Where do I park and what is the studio like?

-As of late 2017 we are in our own studio, Studio Deep Roots, at 9728 Greenwood Ave North in the Greenwood area of North Seattle.
+Our beautiful home studio, Studio Deep Roots, is at 9728 Greenwood Ave North in the Greenwood area of North Seattle.
 Unless otherwise indicated, all classes and workshops are at this location, in one of two studios.
 Our small studio is the Jewel Box, and the larger studio is The Warehouse.
 Note which studio your class will be in when you register.

 There is street parking around the neighborhood, but please do not park in the bar parking lot next door after 3pm.
 If no parking is available along Greenwood, turn east on 100th where you will find street parking there, as well as in the gravel lot on Olympic View Place behind the apartment building.